nice-itms/MPCOT/README.md

 - **Stay in Control**: Even if you could use the online catalog (for systems with internet access) this tool can help you stay in control.
 Use the `Version Comparison` feature and then decide what to update.

 The **NiCE MP Catalog Offline Toolkit** streamlines the process of maintaining and updating your SCOM environment, providing a seamless and reliable solution for offline operations.

+## Releases

+You may find all releases of the **NiCE MP Catalog Offline Toolkit** [here](https://github.com/nice-itms/MPCOT/releases/latest) or you may use the link to directly download the latest [NiCE.MPCatalogOfflineToolkit-WithDoc.zip](https://github.com/nice-itms/MPCOT/releases/latest/download/NiCE.MPCatalogOfflineToolkit-WithDoc.zip).